 - anti-inflammatory especially in the mouth and throat

 As useful as sage is in the kitchen and medicine cabinet, would you believe it is also a cinch to grow?
 Okay to be fair, some people struggle.
 If you have soggy soil and continuously cool weather sage isn’t exactly a fan of that.
 Hot dry summers, sage can handle that.
 Rocky or sandy soil sage can handle that.
-The forgetful Newby gardener, yup, sage can also handle that.
+What about the forgetful newbie gardener?
+Yup, sage can also handle that.

 Sage is a perennial and grows well in zones 4-8.
-That my friends can be a great thing, zones 4-8 covers quite a lot of area.
-Then there is the fact its a perennial, one and done.
-Who doesn’t, need a few more plants that just return without extra work?
+That my friends can be a great thing, zones 4-8 cover quite a lot of area.
+Then there is the fact it’s a perennial, one-and-done.
+Who doesn’t need a few more plants that just return without extra work?

 Comment Share and Enjoy